ansible-collections/ansible.netcommon/docs/ansible.netcommon.net_ping_module.rst

 Synopsis
 --------
 - Tests reachability using ping from network device to a remote destination.
-- For Windows targets, use the :ref:`ansible.windows.win_ping <ansible.windows.win_ping_module>` module instead.
-- For targets running Python, use the :ref:`ansible.builtin.ping <ansible.builtin.ping_module>` module instead.
+- For targets running Python, use the :ref:`ansible.builtin.wait_for <ansible.builtin.wait_for_module>` module instead.